nischay-chauhan/travel/README.md

 - `/register`: POST endpoint for user registration.
 - `/login`: POST endpoint for user login.
+- `/verify-otp` : To verify the User otp upon signing up.

 #### Booking Routes (bookingRoutes.js)

 - `/create`: POST endpoint for creating a new booking.
+- `/verify-payment` : To verify the Payment made using the RazorPay

 #### Listing Routes (listingRoutes.js)